Introduction

 Zm/Zph p The scalar magnitude and phase of the input impedance.

-The View → Net Gain menu item changes the second plotted quantity to the Net Gain of the array.
-Net Gain is the effective gain after subtracting the effects of reflection caused by impedance mismatch (return loss); Net Gain is equal to Raw Gain when VSWR ≈ 1.0 (S11 ≈ −∞).
+The View โ†’ Net Gain menu item changes the second plotted quantity to the Net Gain of the array.
+Net Gain is the effective gain after subtracting the effects of reflection caused by impedance mismatch (return loss); Net Gain is equal to Raw Gain when VSWR โ‰ˆ 1.0 (S11 โ‰ˆ โˆ’โˆž).

 The Frequency Loop control buttons at the top right can be use to Start, Pause or Reset the loop.
 As the loop progresses, more data will be presented in the graphs and in the text entry widgets above the graph drawing area.
-These widgets display the current frequency in MHz, the maximum gain in the radiation pattern for that frequency, the VSWR for the Z0 value in the spin button above and the real and imaginary parts of the input impedance.
+These widgets display the current frequency in MHz, the maximum gain in the radiation pattern for that frequency, the VSWR for the Z0 value in the spin button above, the real and imaginary parts of the input impedance, and—when noise temperature data is available—the Ttotal, Tant, and G/Tant readouts described in the Antenna Temperature and G/T Readouts section below.

 Touchstone Files